RyantheKing/RyansSite/_posts/2020-04-10-webcam-hand-tracker.md

 ---
 layout: post
-title: Hand Tracking with an ordinary webcam
+title: Hand tracking with a webcam
+description: An introduction to image processing with OpenCV
 time: 8
 repo: https://github.com/RyantheKing/webcam-hand-tracking
 tags: